matrix-org/synapse/UPGRADE.rst

    case a hypothetical future identity server was put there.
 If you don't remove it, users may be unable to deactivate their accounts.

+3. This release no longer installs the (unmaintained) Matrix Console web client as part of the default installation.
+It is possible to re-enable it by installing it separately and setting the ``web_client_location`` config option, but please consider switching to another client.

 Upgrading to v0.33.7
 ====================